 \begin{subcase} Pouring terminated because the jug $A$ became full. \end{subcase}

-In this case, since the jug $A$ is full, the amount of wine in the jug $A$ is equal to its capacity and the remaining wine is distributed over the jugs $B$ and $C$ which implies that $a+i'+j'=d$.
+In this case, since jug $A$ is full, the amount of wine in jug $A$ is equal to its capacity and the remaining wine is distributed over jugs $B$ and $C$ which implies that $a+i'+j'=d$.
 Further, substituting $i'=i$, we get $a+i+j'=d$.
 Hence, we have that $j'=d-a-i$ indicating that $j' \in \{0,c,d-i,d-a-i\}$.